Content Operations

 Instead of assigning broad ownership like “marketing handles the blog post,” specify exactly who does what:

-At Zoom, this kind of role clarity is baked into how the team manages content across multiple product lines like Zoom Meetings, Phone, Events, and Webinars.
+At Zoom, this kind of role clarity was baked into how the team managed content across multiple product lines like Zoom Meetings, Phone, Events, and Webinars.

 “We work in a pod model where we assign content strategists and writers to pods based on personas and products.